tsmp-falcon-platform/ci-bundle-utils/bundleutilspkg/src/bundleutilspkg/data/configs/README.md

 ## Credentials

-We do not want to leave encrypted values in the bundle, even if they are encrypted.

 The `credentials` section traverses the files specified and replaces any credentials found with its env var equivalent.

+> [!WARN]
+> We do not want to leave encrypted values in the bundle, even if they are encrypted.

 This allows you to provide credentials as a volume mount or secret and have them recognised on a bundle reload.

+> [!TIP]
-Setting values explicitly is also supported.
+> Setting values explicitly is also supported.

 ```yaml
 # Replace credentials with references to variables